greeny90/apartmentlikes/README.md

 - A MERN application for exploring a list of Craigslist postings.
 - Project for CS5610 Web Development at Northeastern University.
+- Sort listings in the main dashboard.
 - Logged-in users can store “liked” postings in My Places.
-  - Sort listings in a dashboard.
-Save listings you like and unlike ones you don't.
+  - Save listings you like; "unlike" ones you don't.

 ## Author:
 Yvette Green